Texas GOP approves measure declaring Biden ‘was not legitimately elected’

 A Republican-led county commission in rural New Mexico refused to certify the state’s primary election results last week without raising specific concerns about discrepancies, leading the New Mexico Supreme Court to step in after a request from New Mexico’s Democratic secretary of state.

-More than a third of Americans — 38 percent — said that they believe that Biden did not legitimately win the 2020 election, according to a poll from The Economist/YouGov earlier this month.
+More than a third of Americans — 38% — said that they believe that Biden did not legitimately win the 2020 election, according to a poll from The Economist/YouGov earlier this month.

 The new Texas state party’s platform also includes sections declaring homosexuality as “abnormal” and opposition to “all efforts to validate transgender identity.”